varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 For the trial process, verify that the `@@rs` shortcut was added to all Integration Keys by the import metadata process.
 For the Address table that would be `FlexToBk(@@rs, AddressID)`.

-More information and considerations for Integration Keys are available in the [Building Integration Keys for Data Vault](building-integration-keys-for-data-vault.md) section.
+More information and considerations for Integration Keys are available in the [](xref:bimlflex-getting-started-building-integration-keys-for-data-vault) section.

 ### Defining Relationships